Emily x Vivi

 However, Vivi’s brilliance extends so much further than her art.
 She is one of the most understanding, open minded, and patient people I’ve met.
 She listened to my story with kindness and without judgement.
 I was unsure about what aspect of my mental health to share, and I changed ideas from my initial brief.
 I felt guilty, but Vivi made me feel sure of myself and helped create a safe space for me to express my story.
 I am forever grateful to Vivi for her generosity and compassion, and I absolutely cherished the opportunity to partner with her.

-Emily Unity (she/her)
+Emily Unity (they/them)